 7. Have particular competence, knowledge, and skill for designing an investment plan

 8. Have particular competence, knowledge, and skill for product advice

 The Code Committee

-The Code Working Group is appointed by the Minister of Commerce to write and periodically review the financial advice Code of Conduct.
-Once the Financial Services Legislation Amendment Bill becomes law, the Code Working Group will become the Code Committee.
+The Code Committee is appointed by the Minister of Commerce to write and periodically review the Code of Conduct.
+Before 15 March 2021, the Code Committee were the Code Working Group.

 The Code of Conduct must contain standards of: